pape1412/disaster_response/README.md

 ```

 ## Usage
 Eventhough this repository comes with all files needed to run the trained text classification model in a web app already, you're free to choose if you want to train a new model on the existing or a new message data set.
-Should you only be interested in deploying the web app for your purposes you can jump straight ahead to [Deployment](https://github.com/pape1412/disaster_response/blob/master/README.md#deployment).
+Should you only be interested in deploying the web app for your purposes you can jump straight ahead to [Flask Web App](https://github.com/pape1412/disaster_response#flask-web-app).

 ### ETL Pipeline
 #### Data